David Grier: Psychograss

 Grier performs solo and as a member of the group Psychograss, founded by Darol Anger and Mike Marshall.

 Helen Highwater

 In 2015, bluegrass supergroup Helen Highwater, consisting of Grier, Shad Cobb (fiddle), Missy Raines (bass), and Mike Compton (mandolin), released one self-titled EP.

 Music instruction

 Grier worked with Matt Flinner, Darol Anger, Tony Trischka, and Todd Phillips to prepare the All Star Bluegrass Jam Along instruction books and CDs for Homespun Music Instruction.

 Musical instruments

 Grier owns his father's 1955 Martin D-18.
 The D-18 was his main guitar for a number of years but is now "retired."
 He also played a Nashville Guitar Company dreadnought, built by renowned luthier Marty Lanham in Nashville, TN, the guitar was sold in 2009 with the music store Elderly Instruments.
-His current principal guitar is a Martin D-28 built in 1946.
+His current principal guitar is a Martin D-28, which was built in 1946.

 Awards

 Grier was named "Guitar Player of the Year" by the International Bluegrass Music Association three times (1992, 1993 and 1995).

 Grier was recognized by Acoustic Guitar magazine as one of the top ten influential artists of the 1990s.